sogko/arangojs-extended/README.md

 ### TrackedDocument
 * Each ```trackedDocument``` will have an edge (type:headRevision) pointing to its HEAD revision (current revision)
 * Each revision will have an edge (type:prevRevision) pointing to the previous revision, creating a linked list of revisions.
 This allows linearly traversing through revision history.
-* In addition to that, each revision will have an edge to it the primary document.
+* In addition to that, each revision will have an edge to it the primary document (type:revision).
 * Revisions for a document for a collection are stored in ```*_history``` collection
 * Revision edges for a document are stored in ```*_edges``` collection